-AfriScotia is a portmanteau (when two words are combined to create a new word) created through combining the Countries of Africa and Scotia (Latin medieval word for Scotland).
+AfriScotia is a portmanteau (when two words are combined to create a new word) created through combining the continent of Africa and Scotia (Latin medieval word for Scotland).
 The name is intended to be symbolic as to the overarching aim of joining together Africa and Scotland through research, training, and cultural activities.
 Please look to our vision & mission statements for much more detail in this regard.

-Following an undergraduate law degree (with first class honours), and further postgraduate qualifications gained, a major part of Dr Moore’s PhD (on arbitrary justice processes) included a comparative study which included analysis of the justice systems of South Africa, Zimbabwe, Eswatini (then Swaziland), Ethiopia, and Nigeria.
+Following an undergraduate law degree (with first class honours), and further postgraduate qualifications gained, a major part of Dr Moore’s PhD (on arbitrary justice processes) involved a comparative study which included analysis of the justice systems of South Africa, Zimbabwe, Eswatini (then Swaziland), Ethiopia, and Nigeria.

 Dr Moore has extensive experience of research and training in the African context, including on the ground experience ‘in country’ on a variety of projects.
 Several of these are listed in the Past Work section of this website.